 Making a restaurant-quality dinner at home doesn't have to be hard.
 Garlic butter shrimp scampi comes together in under half an hour with just a few steps, and if you have a few extra minutes, don't skimp marinating the shrimp.
 Here's how it goes:

 - Prepare and marinate the shrimp.
 Pat the shrimp dry and toss them with salt, half of the garlic, and some olive oil.
-Set aside for 15 minutes.
+Set aside.

 - Cook the shrimp.
 Cook the shrimp in the olive oil for 1 to 1 ½ minutes on each side, until it just begins to turn pink (it's totally fine if there is some still grey remaining, it will finish cooking later).
 Remove from the skillet and set aside.